leoloso/graphql-by-pop.com/docs/architecture/suppressing-n-plus-one-problem.md

 ## General solution to the "N+1 problem"

-The solution to the "N+1 problem" was first provided by Facebook through its utility called [DataLoader](https://github.com/graphql/dataloader).
+The standard solution to the "N+1 problem" was first provided by the utility [DataLoader](https://github.com/graphql/dataloader).
 Its strategy is very simple: defer resolving segments of the query until a later stage, in which all of the objects of the same kind can be resolved all together, in a single query.
 This strategy, called "batching", effectively solves the "N+1" problem.

 In addition, DataLoader caches objects after retrieving them, so that if a subsequent query needs to load an already-loaded object, it can skip execution and retrieve the object from the cache instead.
-This strategy, which is called "caching" (not surprisingly!), is mostly an optimization on top of "batching".
+This strategy, which is called "caching", is mostly an optimization on top of "batching".

 ## Problems with the "batching/deferred" solution